mgabay/Bin-Stretching-Lower-Bounds/README.md

 The optional option `-r R` can be specified to realize a sampling of *R* accepted capacities among the *C* possibly considered.

+A file named backtrack.dot is generated.
+If the lower bound is improved, the decision tree is written to this file.
+This file is in Dot (GraphViz) format.
+You can generate a picture from it using the command:

+    dot -Tpdf backtrack.dot -o file.pdf

 A few code details
 ------------------